Canada Pension Plan Disability Benefit - Vocational Rehabilitation Program

 If your disability recurs within two years and you can't continue working, you can ask to have your benefits automatically restarted without having to go through the usual reapplication process.
 If your children are still eligible, their benefits will also be restarted.

 If your disability recurs after you have been working for more than two years and up to five years, you may be eligible for a fast-track reapplication.
 This is a simpler and faster process than filing a new application.
-Contact us for more information and to request an application form.
+Contact Canada Pension Plan for more information and to request an application form.

 - Date modified: